 More and more people are using social media to get married in Gaza.
 Read more about this!

-“25 year old woman, fair skin, Bachelor in Business and English language, 155cm, works in a private online company, earns 300$ a month, looking for someone who appreciates domestic life.”
+“Twenty-five-year-old woman, fair skin, Bachelor in Business and English language, 155cm, works in a private online company, earns 300$ a month, looking for someone who appreciates domestic life.”

 Men and women send their descriptions or what they are seeking in their prospective partner, to the page admins who post them on the wall.
 And then you wait for answers and reactions.